Compiling GCC 10 on macOS Catalina

 In this tutorial, I will show you how to compile from source and install the current stable version of GCC on your macOS computer.
-The instructions from this tutorial were tested with latest version of Command Line Tools and Mojave (macOS 10.14).
-If you are using Catalina (macOS 10.15) check this tutorial.
+The instructions from this tutorial were tested on Catalina (macOS 10.15).

 Clang, the default compiler for macOS, supports only C, C++, Objective-C and Objective-C++.
 If you are interested in a modern Fortran compiler, e.g. you will need gfortran that comes with GCC.
 Another reason to have the latest stable version of GCC on your macOS is that it provides you with an alternative C and C++ compiler.
 Testing your code with two different compilers is always a good idea.

-Building GCC 10 from sources could take some time, in my case it took a few hours on a MacBook Air with a 16GB of RAM.
+Building GCC 10 from sources could take some time, in my case it took about two hours on a MacBook Air with a 16GB of RAM.

 In order to compile GCC from sources you will need a working C++ compiler.
 In the remaining of this article I will assume that you have installed the Command Line Tools for Xcode.
 At the time of this writing Apple’s Command Line Tools maps the gcc and g++ to clang and clang++.
 If you don’t have the Command Line Tools installed, open a Terminal and write:

 which will guide you through the installation process.